Are there any side effects of hair building fibre?

 It’s also important to weigh up the hair fibres side effects with those associated with medical hair loss treatments.
 On the whole, using hair fibres is a lot safer and less risky than any medication or surgery for hair loss.
 It also provides instant thickness and coverage as opposed to the lengthy medical processes… not to mention a pain-free alternative!

-If you are still unsure about the potential hair fibres side effects, make sure you consult your doctor before using.
+So, it’s “safe” to say that Nanogen hair fibres are safe to use.
+But, if you are still unsure about the potential hair fibres side effects, make sure you consult your doctor before using it.

 Want some more expert advice on hair fibres side effects?
 Why not chat to one of our teams via firstname.lastname@example.org